 I am spilling all my secrets for how to make hummus.
 No shortcuts.
-No extra flavors.
+And no extras.
 This right here is the BEST classic homemade hummus recipe.
-(Be sure to see the video tutorial below)
+Authentic, ultra creamy hummus is not hard to make.
+But, I have a few pro tips for foolproof hummus.
+And be sure to watch the video and grab the serving ideas below.

 What is hummus?